rtolefree1/SVG-LOGO-Maker/README.md

 I created a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.

 Because this application won’t be deployed, I have provided an link to a walkthrough video that demonstrates its functionality and passes all of the tests.
-You’ll need to submit a link to the video **and** add it to the README of your project.
 ## Youtube Link

    [Video Submission](https://youtu.be/_xnh-8B3iro)